reliumd/AOLE-project/README.md

 #### Requirements
 To successfully compile and run all parts of the project the following software and environment must be installed and set up:
 * Visual Components
-    - Requires a license that supports modelling and the OPC UA connectivity feature
 * Beckhoff TwinCAT
 * Mosquitto
 * UaExpert